 Take Your Office With You

-Travelling hair salons is becoming a viable profession.
+Traveling hair salons are becoming a viable profession.
 Many people like the convenience of not going to town for a haircut.
 Others can’t drive for a beauty appointment.
 With a mobile salon, you can take the beauty to your customers.
-Of course, you’ll want a smaller shipping container for this purpose!
+Of course, you’ll want a 10 foot shipping container for this purpose!

-There are many things that you can do with a refrigerated shipping container.
-These items are great for food storage, restaurant storage and are perfect for emergency situations and in disaster areas.
+There are so many things that you can do with a refrigerated shipping container.
+Shipping containers are great for food storage, restaurant storage and are perfect for emergency situations and in disaster areas.

 Containers are available in 10, 20, and 40-foot sizes.
 One of these sizes can easily accommodate any project that you have in mind.
 Containers are sturdy, insulated, and able to be mounted to wheels if necessary.
 The sky is the limit when it comes to what you can create from a shipping container.